 The Twin Buttes Metropolitan District Nos.
 1-4 are political subdivisions of the State of Colorado, formed in 2013 for the purpose of providing the management, implementation, and coordination of the financing, acquisition, completion, and operation of certain public infrastructure and services throughout the Twin Buttes of Durango Development (the Development).
 The improvements will be for the collective use and benefit of the property owners within, and residents of, the Development.
-The District was designed, along with Twin Buttes Metropolitan District No. 3 (District No. 3), to collect property taxes which are pledged to repay the bonds issued by Twin Buttes Metropolitan District No. 2 (District No. 2).
-It will also contain the commercial property of the Development while District No. 2 and District No. 3 will contain the residential property.
-The District is also authorized to issue bonds and collect property taxes for the repayment of the debt.
-Twin Buttes Metropolitan District No. 1 (District No. 1) is the managing district and incurs a majority of the operating costs of the Development (see Note 6).
+The District was designed, along with Twin Buttes Metropolitan District No. 4 (District No. 4), to collect property taxes which are pledged to repay the bonds issued by Twin Buttes Metropolitan District No. 2 (District No. 2).
+It will also contain a portion of the residential property of the Development.
+The commercial property of the Development will be located in District No. 4.
+Twin Buttes Metropolitan District No. 1 (District No.1) is the managing district and incurs a majority of the operating costs of the Development (see Note 6).
+District Nos.
+2 and 4 are authorized to issue bonds and collect property taxes for the repayment of the debt.
 The District is governed by an elected five-member Board of Directors (the Board).